Top Senior Housing Trends

 Senior citizens are looking for markets where they can enjoy multicultural and multigenerational influences.
 They want to be closer to services and have that access to social activities and social amenities.
 In the modern economy, we have seen services being taken closer to citizens.
 This has led to increased urbanizations and hence secondary markets are emerging.

 The emerging markets have proven to be more attractive to new residents, have strong economic growth, debt and equity capital and they continue to attract local public and private investments.
-A good example is Seattle in Washington and Austin in Texas.
+A good example is Seattle, Washington and Austin, Texas.
 Senior citizens want to stay closer to the emerging secondary markets if not be within them.
 This is where they have raised their families and have lived while they were actively working.

 Therefore, we expect to see senior living professionals and the key real estate players in the senior living market to provide apartments complexes for seniors around these areas.
 These apartments should have access to arts and cultural centers for the seniors, and also have a partnership with community integrated programs.
 Smart designs suitable for suburban and urban locations should be available to the seniors.
 Therefore, we expect to see modernized apartments with modern kitchen accessories, deck accessories and other modern designs in these emerging markets.